-The Reckless is 100% waterproof, with three separate removable 22oz PVC welded-seam drybags that slide/strap into an outer “holster” that stays attached to the bike.
+The R80 is 100% waterproof, with three removable 800D polyurethane coated (PVC free) drybags that slide/strap into an outer “holster” that stays attached to the bike.
 If you’re setting up a new bike, the Reckless system saves you the added weight and expense of metal pannier racks, while still providing a traditional 3-bag organizational system (i.e. two side panniers and a duffle).

 All three drybags have roll-top closures, and they can be easily accessed throughout the day, so you don't have to mess with the holster attachment straps to access your food, clothes, or tools.
 The rear center bag is our Stinger 22 drybag, which has stashable backpack straps, and works great as an airline carry-on or as a day pack for short hikes or trips to town.
 The side bags are interchangeable, and include a clear panel on the front so you can easily find your gear.

 The Reckless 80 has separate rear pockets on both sides, which are perfect for storing extra gas, water, tools, and tubes - anything you need quick access to throughout the day.
 It features two panels of two-column MOLLE webbing on the legs, and one panel of three-column MOLLE webbing on the rear beavertail, so the bag can easily be expanded with a wide variety of MOLLE attachments.

 The overlapping rear beavertails are a perfect spot to tuck a motorcycle jacket when it’s not in use, or to store wet things - like a tent rainfly, towel, or campsite garbage – that you don't want inside your drybag.
 The inside panels of the beavertails include a tent pole holder, a removable map pocket, and a mesh pocket for wet/dry items like toothbrush/toothpaste.